-Nitrofurantoin is an antibiotic that is used to treat urinary tract infections (UTIs), which is the most common cause of cystitis (inflammation of the bladder).
-It kills the bacteria that commonly cause UTIs.
-It’s usually taken twice a day for 3 days.Visit Online Doctor
+Nitrofurantoin is an antibiotic that is used to treat urinary tract infections (UTIs) like cystitis (inflammation of the bladder).
+It works by killing the bacteria that commonly cause UTIs.
+It’s usually taken twice a day for three days.Visit Online Doctor

-Cystitis is often caused by a bacterial infection in the bladder, leading to inflammation.
-Cystitis can be fairly easily treated with a course of Nitrofurantoin, but in some cases the symptoms get better by themselves.
-More severe UTIs could result in a kidney infection, so if your symptoms do not ease with treatment it’s important to get medical advice.
+Cystitis doesn’t always need medical treatment but if it doesn’t improve within three days it can be treated with a type of antibiotics called nitrofurantoin.
+A severe case of cystitis can result in a kidney infection, so if your symptoms do not ease with treatment it’s important to get medical advice.

 Symptoms of cystitis

 There are a variety of different symptoms that could signal cystitis.

 - Pain or a stinging sensation when you urinate

 - Needing to urinate often, but only passing small amounts each time

 - Pain in your belly or lower back

 Don’t forget some of these symptoms could also be the symptoms of a sexually transmitted infection (STI), thrush, inflamed urethra or prostatitis (in men).